AriAlas/ML-AI-Capstone/README.md

    - One-hot encoded for a categorical variable
    - Created the binary target
 4. Train-test split: Used train_test_split with stratification to preserve class balance.
-5. Feature Selection: Used `SequentialFeatureSelector` on Logistic Regression to compare top‐k predictors.
+5. Feature Selection: Used `SequentialFeatureSelector` to compare top‐k predictors.
 5. SMOTE: Applied to training set only to oversample the minority class (multiple births).
 6. Modeling:
       - **Baseline LR** with all features.